Past climates from sediment provenance

 a photo of Tom Arney, with the snow-covered Canadian Rockies mountains in the background

 My current focus as a final-year PhD candidate in Southampton is the history of the West Antarctic Ice Sheet.
-I use the isotopic geochemistry of iceberg-rafted debris to determine the extent of the ice sheet through the Plio-Pleistocene.
+I use the isotopic geochemistry of iceberg-rafted debris to investigate the extent of the ice sheet through the Plio-Pleistocene.
 If we understand this better, we can better predict how Antarctica will respond to a warmer world, with big implications for global sea level rise.

 More: my PhD project biography (CV).